Juniper/warp17/README.md

 # Performance benchmarks

-You can find all the performance test and the reference architecture in the doc folder [here](./doc/Performance.md).
+You can find all the performance tests descriptions and the reference hardware architecture details in the [doc folder](./doc/Performance.md).

 ## TCP setup and data rates for RAW application traffic